atinuke03/LITA_Class_Documentation/README.md

   3. Data visualization

 - Structured Query Language is used for quering of data
-- Github is used for protfolio building
+- Github is used for portfolio building

 ### Importance of Data Analysis
 ```
-This involves exploring of the data to answer some questions about the status of a business, to help organizations make informed decisions such as;
+This involves exploring of the data to answer some questions about the status of a business such as;
  - What is working
  - What is not working
  - What we should focus on